Fear, boredom, adventure fill each day on quarantined ship

 The days often revolve around food service.
 Knocking on four doors at once, an elaborate delivery choreography takes place: one masked and gloved crew member hands out the plates, another the silverware, while another checks off names and room numbers.

 The boat has added more movies and TV channels to try to help with the boredom.
-People without balconies are allowed to walk on the deck for about an hour each day, as long as they keep 2 meters (yards) apart.
+People without balconies are allowed to walk on the deck for about an hour each day, as long as they keep 6 feet (2 meters) apart.
 Passengers chat and wave to each other from their balconies.

 Passenger Matthew Smith has been compiling regular food reviews on Twitter, and often details his attempts to get extra coffee.
 He tweeted that he feels, while sitting in his room between meals, just like his cat “waiting for her daily serving of canned food.
 Is it time?
 Is it time?”